GauthamPughaz/ANN-Chatbot/README.md

-# ANN-Chatbot
+# ANN Chatbot

-A simple Retrieval model based chatbot which uses the concept of Text Classification implemented by building our own Feed Forward Artificial Neural Network without Tensorflow.
+A simple retrieval model-based chatbot implemented using a feed-forward artificial neural network.
+This chatbot identifies the intent of the text using text classification technique.